Egg Free French Toast

 • 1 tsp cinnamon

-• 2-3 Tbsp butter or margarine
+• 2-3 Tbsp butter

 • 6-10 slices thick-sliced bread (number of slices will depend on bread thickness – I usually get around 8 thick slices, or 10 for standard sandwich bread)